JaxPlays-Inc/jaxplays.org/content/reviews/2025-12-01-Little-Women.md

   caption: "The March sisters strike a triumphant pose with Laurie during an early scene that sets the playful tone of the production."
   credit:
     name: Heather Starling
 authors:
 - Jo El Snyder
 show_reading_time: true
 production: 2025 Little Women 3
 theatre: Amelia Community Theatre
-cast:
+featuring:
   - Nicole Sheehan
   - Lisa Knapp
   - Amelia Underwood
   - Renee LaCroix
   - Julia Taylor
   - Joe Zaccaro
   - Lila Zaccaro
   - Anthony Rodriguez
   - Rem Farr
+  - Elliot Miller
+  - Renée LaCroix
 description: "Amelia Community Theatre’s Little Women, The Musical pairs vibrant performances with striking design, turning the March family’s struggles, humor and grit into a vivid story that feels immediate and deeply human."
 ---

 A sold-out [[production:2025 Little Women 3|Little Women: The Musical]] opened at [[theatre:Amelia Community Theatre]] on Saturday night and wastes no time upending expectations.
 After receiving her twenty-second rejection letter, this time from a publisher who deems her story “tasteless and vulgar,” Jo March vents her frustration to her friend Professor Bhaer.
 Intrigued, he asks what the story is about, and Jo perks up immediately.
 “Blood and guts stuff.
 It’s all the rage.
 The magazines and periodicals are full of it!”<!--more-->

 Inspired, Jo leaps onto the couch, swinging an imaginary sword as her imagination comes alive on the elevated stage behind her.
 Her sisters burst into view acting out the melodrama, complete with a heroine in the throes of being kidnapped.
 If you are expecting a tame sentimental story about four sweet girls simply because the title is *Little Women*, you will be startled by the first musical number where the sisters gleefully belt out: